 PureVPN is always working on improving its Android app and its work has certainly paid off.
 It currently offers one of the best Android VPN apps on the market, characterized by both excellent performance and amazing usability.

 You get to choose from more than 2,000 servers across the world and enjoy incredible speeds that may be even greater than those you enjoy without the use of a VPN.
 This is one of the main advantages of PureVPN Android app and one that sets it apart from nearly all the rest.
 P2P sharing is allowed on dedicated servers, so you can torrent at blazing speeds.

 As far as security is concerned, you get to enjoy the benefits of military-grade AES 256-bit encryption and secure OpenVPN protocol.
 The app includes the handy kill switch and auto-connect features.
 To minimize the use of resources and extend battery life, you can choose the excellent split tunneling option that allows you to choose which apps you want to protect with your VPN.

 PureVPN keeps no logs of your activity and allows you to pay with Bitcoin.
-You can try it out with the free version that includes 2 GB of free bandwidth.
+You can test it for 31 days and get a full refund if you do not find it to your liking.
 With a subscription, you can use it on 5 devices at once.